oguska/netdiag/README.md

 - Validates that the downloaded content resembles a PowerShell script.
 - Runs PowerShell parser validation before replacement.
 - Replaces the current script only after validation succeeds.
-- Restarts the updated script in the **current Windows Terminal tab and current PowerShell host**.
+- Restarts the updated script in the current Windows Terminal tab and PowerShell host.
-- Does not open a separate `pwsh.exe` or `powershell.exe` window.
+- Does not intentionally open a separate `pwsh.exe` or `powershell.exe` window.
 - Preserves the selected language during restart.
 - Displays a manual restart command if in-session restart fails.